jpratt2/CucumberTemplateJava/README.md

 This Cucumber template is designed for use with Java, Maven, IntelliJ, and the Gherkin plugin for IntelliJ (https://plugins.jetbrains.com/plugin/9164-gherkin).

-It is not necessary to use quotation marks in these Gherkin statements.

 The template uses the benefits of the Selenide framework to solve some of the problems in Selenium including
 1) automatic waits, 2) additional locator options, and 3) browser drivers.